 By sharing your ideas and expertise, you will be helping colleagues on other campuses, contributing to the depth and breadth of the profession, adding to your own professional stature on your campus and within the advancement profession, and developing greater awareness of your campus.

-Please fill out the online proposal form to submit your concepts.
+For Currents, submit your concepts online.
 The editors prefer to receive proposals rather than finished manuscripts.

 If you're unsure, please submit your topic for review by the CASE editorial staff.
 If your proposal is accepted, then CASE will recommend the most appropriate format.